AudreyGermain/Game-Recommendation-System/README.md

 ```python
 3.2785930374294123
 ```
-As we see the rmse above, it seems like the basic SVD approach does not give the best prediction for us, because the better performence of the SVD should come with the lower rmse.
+The value shown above is the computed RMSE.
+It seems like the basic SVD approach would not give the best recommendations for us since the RMSE value is quite high.
+The SVD algorithm performance is better the lower the RMSE is.

 ##### SVD via Gradient Descent <a name="c_4"></a>

-Because the SVD based on having a complete matrix.
+**Because the SVD based on having a complete matrix. (does that mean SVD requires a complete matrix - no missing data?)**

 We decided to additionally consider a gradient descent approach in order to deal well with missing data.
-So gradient descent, a convex optimization method, to find optimal U and V matrices that can represent the missing values in the user-item matrix through similiar users and games.
+Gradient descent is a convex optimization method which we use to find optimal U and V matrices that represent the original user-item matrix, replacing the missing values by new ones estimated by using similar users and games.

-We set the learning rate to *0.001* and the number of iteration to *200* while tracking the Root Mean Square Error (RMSE).
+Similar to what was done in our reference, we set the learning rate to *0.001* and the number of iteration to *200* while tracking the Root Mean Square Error (RMSE).
 The U and V matrices are initialized with random values draw from a [0, 0.01] normal distribution.
 The tracked function measures the RMSE between the actual values and the predicted values.

 ```python
 #SVD via gradient descent